George Reynolds (Mormon): Imprisonment

 Reynolds had been imprisoned in Utah since his second conviction was confirmed by the Utah Supreme Court in June 1876.
-After his failed appeal to the Supreme Court, Reynolds was transferred from a jail in Utah to the Nebraska State Penitentiary in Lincoln, where he became U.S. Prisoner Number 14 and was appointed to be the bookkeeper in the knitting department.
-Reynolds only remained in the Nebraska penitentiary for 25 days, after which he was transferred to the Utah Territory Penitentiary, where regulations were more primitive and vermin more abundant.
-Reynolds reported that the prisoners were not permitted to have a fire for fear that the prison would burn down; as a result, on many winter mornings he would awake and his beard would be one solid mass of ice.
+After his failed appeal to the Supreme Court, Reynolds was transferred from a jail in Utah to the Nebraska State Penitentiary in Lincoln, where he became U.S. Prisoner Number 14 and was appointed to be the knitting department bookkeeper.
+Reynolds was in the Nebraska penitentiary for 25 days, after which he was transferred to the Utah Territory Penitentiary.
+Reynolds reported that the prisoners were not permitted to have a fire for fear that the prison would burn down.
 Reynolds was released from prison on January 20, 1881, having served his full sentence, less five months for good behavior.
 He was pardoned in 1894 by U.S. President Grover Cleveland.

 Life after release from prison

 Upon his release from prison, Reynolds resumed his position as secretary to the First Presidency; he also became an active organizer within the Deseret Sunday School Union (DSSU), acting as the editor of and writing many articles for its publication, the Juvenile Instructor.
-From 1899 until his death in 1909, Reynolds was a first or second assistant to three general superintendents of the DSSU: From 1899 to 1901, he was the second assistant to George Q. Cannon; in 1901 he was first assistant to Lorenzo Snow; and from 1901 until 1909 he was first assistant to Joseph F. Smith.
+From 1899 until his death in 1909, Reynolds was a first or second assistant to three general superintendents of the DSSU: George Q. Cannon, Lorenzo Snow, and Joseph F. Smith.

-On April 25, 1885, Reynolds married his third and final wife, Mary Goold.
+On April 26, 1885, Reynolds married his third and final wife, Mary Goold.
 His first wife, Mary Ann, died on December 17, 1885, following the birth of a child.

 In 1890, LDS Church president Wilford Woodruff asked Reynolds to become one of the seven members of the First Council of Seventy, a calling in the church hierarchy that ranked just below the Quorum of the Twelve Apostles.
-Reynolds agreed, and on April 10, Reynolds was set apart to this position by Lorenzo Snow, who was then president of the Quorum of the Twelve Apostles.
+Reynolds agreed, and in April, Reynolds was set apart to this position by Lorenzo Snow, who was then president of the Quorum of the Twelve Apostles.
 Reynolds continued in this position and as the secretary to the First Presidency until his death in 1909.

-Reynolds was a gifted writer and after his release from prison he became active in writing religious literature.
+Reynolds became active in writing religious literature after his release from prison.
 His most famous works are his Story of the Book of Mormon (1888), which was intended for children; Complete Concordance to the Book of Mormon (1900); and Dictionary of the Book of Mormon (1910).

-Reynolds suffered a nervous breakdown in 1907 as a result of stress incident from overwork.
+Reynolds suffered a stroke in 1907 as a result of stress incident from overwork.
 He died from meningitis at Salt Lake City on August 9, 1909, at the age of 67.
 Reynolds had three wives and 32 children.
 One of his daughters married Joseph Fielding Smith.